Sacred Music Colloquium

 - Mary Ann Carr Wilson, San Diego, California

-- Dr. Jennifer Donelson-Nowicka, St. Patrick’s Seminary, Menlo Park, CA
+- Dr. Jennifer Donelson-Nowicka, St. Patrick’s Seminary, Menlo Park, California

-- David Hughes, St. Patrick Parish and Oratory, Waterbury, CT
+- David Hughes, St. Patrick Parish and Oratory, Waterbury, Connecticut

-- Dr. Margaret Hughes, Thomas Aquinas College, Northfield, Mass.
+- Dr. Margaret Hughes, Thomas Aquinas College, Northfield, Massachusetts

 - Dr. William Mahrt, CMAA President, Stanford University